d3Jesus/alx-low_level_programming/0x00-hello_world/README.md

 	+ Your program should compile without warning when using the -Wall gcc option
 + TASK 6: C program that prints the size of various types on the computer it is compiled and run on.
 	+ You might have to install the package ```libc6-dev-i386``` on your Linux to test the -m32 gcc option

+## ADVANCED
++ TASK 7: Script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+	+ The C file name will be saved in the variable $CFILE.
+	+ The output file should be named the same as the C file, but with the extension .s instead of .c.
+		+ Example: if the C file is main.c, the output file should be main.s